nightswapping/ng-multidaterangepicker/README.md

 It is set to the **first** date clicked on by the user

 **activeRange.second_date:**
-If ```isPendingClick``` has been set to true, second_date receives the second date the user has click on.
+If ```isPendingClick``` has been set to true, second_date receives the second date the user has clicked on.
 Its main purpose is to use the directive as a "date range picker" rather than a simple "date picker"

 **activeRange.start_date() and activeRange.end_date():**
 These functions return the starting date and the ending date of the range (chronologically speaking), they are to be used to set an active range in date-ranges for example: